Syria: What A Mess

 Yet all of a sudden there was a group in Syria trying to get a revolution off the ground and ignite a war against the Bashar al-Assad regime.
 But this was not a group strictly made up of students, merchants, shop owners and intellectuals who wanted more freedom and a more modern state.
-No, many sensed immediately that a certain group of people was forcing this uproar in Syria and one sensed that it was not for freedom and progressiveness, for liberation and for creating a better society.
+No, many sensed immediately that a certain group of people was forcing this uproar in Syria and several were aware of the fact that it was not for freedom and progressiveness, for liberation and for creating a better society.

 Seemingly suppression was going on by the Assad regime.
 But who were suppressed?
 Not the people that believed in freedom and prosperity.
 Those who feel that they are suppressed want to use the democratic system as a lawful tool to establish an even stronger restrictive rule by founding a society based on the views of Islamists, of fundamentalists.
 The danger of democracy lies in the people who want to use it to abolish freedom, to destroy democracy.

-read in the Wikipedia entry about Syria, it is allowed in Syria to start
+in the Wikipedia entry about Syria, it is allowed in Syria to start a

 nor should it be based on a specific religion or a sect (shiite, sunni,